dotnet/docs-maui/docs/user-interface/controls/radiobutton.md

 ## Redefine RadioButton appearance

 By default, <xref:Microsoft.Maui.Controls.RadioButton> objects use handlers to utilize native controls on supported platforms.
-However, <xref:Microsoft.Maui.Controls.RadioButton> visual structure can be redefined with a `ControlTemplate`, so that <xref:Microsoft.Maui.Controls.RadioButton> objects have an identical appearance on all platforms.
+However, <xref:Microsoft.Maui.Controls.RadioButton> visual structure can be redefined with a <xref:Microsoft.Maui.Controls.ControlTemplate>, so that <xref:Microsoft.Maui.Controls.RadioButton> objects have an identical appearance on all platforms.
 This is possible because the <xref:Microsoft.Maui.Controls.RadioButton> class inherits from the `TemplatedView` class.

-The following XAML shows a `ControlTemplate` that can be used to redefine the visual structure of <xref:Microsoft.Maui.Controls.RadioButton> objects:
+The following XAML shows a <xref:Microsoft.Maui.Controls.ControlTemplate> that can be used to redefine the visual structure of <xref:Microsoft.Maui.Controls.RadioButton> objects:

 ```xaml
 <ContentPage ...>